replicatedhq/chartsmith/CONTRIBUTING.md

 - Schemahero is used for database migrations
 - The frontend runs on the default Next.js port
 - The worker runs on a separate process

+## VS Code Extension Development

+For detailed instructions on developing the VS Code extension, see [chartsmith-extension/DEVELOPMENT.md](chartsmith-extension/DEVELOPMENT.md).

+This guide covers:
+- Building and installing the extension from a VSIX file
+- Configuring endpoints for local development
+- Enabling development mode
+- Debugging with the developer console
+- Testing extension features with built-in commands

 ## Release